Troubleshooting Basics - Tips to Troubleshoot Telecom & IT Problems

 A Butt-set (or old 2500 set) is line powered, so it has no reference to ground or AC.
 That's important, since some of the problems you encounter will be an interaction between the phone line and the telephone equipment, caused by the telephone equipment's reference to ground and "foreign" voltages (like 110VAC).
 Every phone system will be slightly imbalanced.
 That means either the tip or the ring is longer than the other side of the pair, or it can have a small foreign voltage on it from being connected to the phone system.
 In most cases, this doesn't cause a problem.
 In some, it does - and those are the cases you'll be on.

 A common trick from Phone Company repairmen is to tell you that your phone system is imbalanced or putting out a foreign voltage or ground.
-No shit.
+No kidding!
 The testers they use are made for testing lines that aren't terminated.
 When they hook up their meter (that's made for testing unterminated lines), they're reading the phone system as well as the copper wire.
 They're supposed to open the line going into the premise before doing most tests so they don't read the CPE (phone system) - which will always read something strange compared to a regular 2500 set (that has no reference to ground or foreign voltage).

 I've seen Phone Company guys tell the customer they're disconnecting the line going into the building because it's damaging the telephone network.
 What a bunch of bull.
-Some of their test equipment will "stress test" the line, which puts out a pretty high voltage/current to try to cure problems with a copper cable.
+Some of their test equipment will "stress test" the line, which puts out a high voltage/current to try to cure problems with a copper cable.
 Although that usually won't hurt a phone or system, they're supposed to disconnect the CPE before they do the test.
 As you can guess, most Phone Company repairmen don't disconnect the CPE.
 They don't care.
 They don't have to.
-Thanks Lily!.

 Fixing phone line problems is usually as simple as finding what's different about that line(s) that's having the problem, compared to others working in that system at that or at another premise.
-It's as simple as taking some readings (testing), and comparing the results to other lines at that premise, or at your other customers' sites.
+It's as simple as taking some readings (testing) and comparing the results to other lines at that premise, or at your other customers' sites.

 Don't replace the KSU first!

-So this is what I would do first on a strange case of trouble.
+So, this is what I would do first on a strange case of trouble.
 I've seen a lot of strange stuff, but there's no way I'm smart enough to fix a strange problem without taking some measurements to lead me in the right direction.
 Once I find the solution, I might try that on the next case of trouble that's exactly the same - but you can really chase your tail for hours if you don't take a couple of minutes to take some basic readings.

 This is the easy part: